matta315/skin-condition-classification-reproduction/README.md

 ## Project Overview
 This reproduction study focuses on evaluating how deep learning models perform in classifying skin conditions across different skin types using the Fitzpatrick 17k Dataset.
 Our goal is to reproduce the paper's key findings about AI bias in dermatology classification across different skin types.

+There are going to be 4 stages of the project
+Stage 1:
+Stage 2:
+Stage 3:
+Stage 4:

 ### Key Components
 - Implementation of VGG-16 based classification model
 - Analysis across different Fitzpatrick skin types
 - Evaluation of model performance on various skin conditions
 - Reproduction of key metrics and results

-** VGG-16 is a convolutional neural network (CNN) architecture that's widely used for image classification tasks
+** VGG-16 is a **convolutional neural network (CNN)** architecture that's widely used for image classification tasks

 ### Dataset
 - Fitzpatrick 17k Dataset